streamlit/docs/content/streamlit-cloud/share-your-app/embed-your-app.md

 In addition to allowing you to embed apps via iframes, the `?embed=true` query parameter also does the following:

-- Removes the toolbar with the app menu icon (<i style={{ verticalAlign: "-.25em" }} className={{ class: "material-icons-sharp" }}>more_vert</i>)
+- Removes the toolbar with the app menu icon (<i style={{ verticalAlign: "-.25em" }} className={{ class: "material-icons-sharp" }}>more_vert</i>).
-- Removes the padding at the top and bottom of the app
+- Removes the padding at the top and bottom of the app.
-- Removes the footer
+- Removes the footer.
-- Removes the colored line from the top of the app
+- Removes the colored line from the top of the app.

 For granular control over the embedding behavior, Streamlit allows you to specify one or more instances of the `?embed_options` query parameter (e.g. to show the toolbar, open the app in dark theme, etc).
 [Click here for a full list of Embed options.](#embed-options)

 ## Embedding with oEmbed

 Streamlit's oEmbed support allows for a simpler embedding experience.
-You can directly drop a Streamlit app's URL into a Medium, Ghost, or Notion page (or any of more than 700 content providers that supports oEmbed or [embed.ly](https://embed.ly/)).
+You can directly drop a Streamlit app's URL into a Medium, Ghost, or Notion page (or any of more than 700 content providers that supports oEmbed or <a href="https://embed.ly/" target="_blank">embed.ly</a>).
 The embedded app will automatically appear!
 This helps Streamlit Community Cloud apps seamlessly integrate into these platforms, improving the visibility and accessibility of your apps.

 ### Example